sanger-pathogens/Unicycler/README.md

 # Introduction

+As input, Unicycler takes one of the following:
+   * Illumina reads from a bacterial isolate (ideally paired-end, but unpaired works too)
-As input, Unicycler takes a good set of Illumina reads from a bacterial isolate (required) and long reads from the same isolate (optional).
-If the input is sufficient, it will produce a completed assembly of circularised sequences.
+   * A set of long reads (either PacBio or Nanopore) from a bacterial isolate
+   * Illumina reads and long reads from the same isolate (best case)

 Reasons to use Unicycler:
+   * It circularises replicons without the need for a separate tool like [Circlator](http://sanger-pathogens.github.io/circlator/).
+   * It correctly handles plasmid-rich genomes.
+   * When performing hybrid assembly, it can use long reads of any depth and quality.
+10x or more may be required to complete a genome, but Unicycler can make nearly-complete genomes with far fewer long reads.
+   * It produces an assembly _graph_ in addition to a contigs FASTA file, viewable in [Bandage](https://github.com/rrwick/Bandage).
    * It has very low misassembly rates.
    * It can cope with very repetitive genomes, such as [_Shigella_](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC153260/).
-   * It correctly handles plasmids of varying depth.
-   * It works with long reads of any quality – even Nanopore reads classed as 'fail' can be used as input.
-   * It works with any long read depth.
-10x or more may be required to complete a genome, but Unicycler can make nearly-complete genomes with far fewer long reads.
-   * Even if you have no long reads, it functions as a [SPAdes](http://bioinf.spbau.ru/spades) optimiser and produces very good Illumina assemblies.
-   * It produces an assembly _graph_ in addition to a contigs FASTA file, viewable in [Bandage](https://github.com/rrwick/Bandage).
-   * It's easy to use, runs with just one command and doesn't require tinkering with parameters!
+   * It's easy to use, runs with just one command and usually doesn't require tinkering with parameters.

 Reasons to __not__ use Unicycler:
-   * You only have long reads, not Illumina reads (try [Canu](https://github.com/marbl/canu) instead).
-   * Your Illumina reads are poor quality (Unicycler requires a good short read assembly graph – [more info here](#bad-illumina-reads)).
-   * You're assembling a large eukaryotic genome or a metagenome (Unicycler is designed for small genomes like bacterial isolates).
+   * You're assembling a eukaryotic genome or a metagenome (Unicycler is designed exclusively for bacterial isolates).
-   * Your Illumina reads and long reads are from different isolates.
+   * Your Illumina reads and long reads are from different isolates (Unicycler struggles with sample heterogeneity).
-   * You're very impatient (Unicycler is not as fast as alternatives).
+   * You're impatient (Unicycler is thorough but not especially fast).